FredFoucault/foo/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of foo is to create a simple package
+The goal of foo is to create a simple package.

 ## Installation